 1. Arthur C. Brooke, Author and Professor

-The biggest question many technical writers have is whether AI is bound to replace technical writers as a whole.
+The biggest question many technical writers have is whether AI will replace technical writers entirely.
 Many people think that while AI helps improve the process of technical writing, there is always a need for human technical writers.

 In his book Strength to Strength, American author Arthur C. Brooks describes two kinds of intelligence.
 One, fluid intelligence refers to the ability to generate facts.
-Two, crystalized intelligence refers to the knowledge that person gets from a lifetime of learning and incorporating values, culture, and beliefs.
+Two, crystallized intelligence refers to the knowledge a person gains from a lifetime of learning and incorporating values, culture, and beliefs.

 Technical writing requires both kinds of intelligence for success.
 However, in an AI’s case, it only demonstrates fluid intelligence and not crystallized intelligence.